Radiohead, In Rainbows, and the Inevitable Age of Pay What You Want Pricing

 Because the music industry has fundamentally changed since In Rainbows.
 What was seen as a publicity stunt in the age of downloadable MP3s has now emerged as a legitimate pricing alternative in the age of streaming.
 In 2007, Radiohead used a Pay What You Want model because they could.
 They didn’t have to use it.
 They weren’t strapped for cash.
 It’s not even clear that they expected the album launch to perform better than more traditional releases.
-The fact that the band could upend the traditional music sales model was more important than the why.
-But now, 20 years later, the music industry and American society have changed to such an extent that Pay What You Want might become the standard sales model for any band with under 10 million plays.
+The fact that the band could upend the traditional music sales model was more important than its actual results.
+But now, 20 years later, both the music industry and American society have changed to such an extent that Pay What You Want might become the standard sales model for any band with under 10 million plays.

-If you're a musician or any artist for that matter, imagine growing you audience exponentially.
+If you're a musician or any artist for that matter, imagine growing your audience exponentially.
 Imagine if that audience stayed loyal for life.
 And what if that same audience paid you for every piece of art you create from now until you die?
 This is the power of Pay What You Want pricing.

 The fundamental economic issue facing all musicians in both the age of downloads and the age of streaming is, “How can artists sell content when all of it can be accessed for free?”